matkoniecz/UnNetHackPlus/Dumping-grounds.md

 Spam	This scroll was made with cockatrice leather.
 Have a nice day.
 Spam	Watch out!
 The-Gnome-With-The-Wand-Of-Death is behind that door!
 Spam	You are about to die... so why not get a cheap LIFE INSURANCE?
-Spam	You are the 100 millionth person to read this message!
-Wait 500 turns for your FREE Iron Chain.
-Engraving	"Engrave a wise saying and your name will live forever." -- Anonymous Engraving	"You smite the vampire.
-It explodes!
-You seem unaffected by it."
+Engraving	"Engrave a wise saying and your name will live forever." -- Anonymous Engraving	4, 8, 15, 16, 23, 42
-Engraving	"dilbert aint gay" - tupac
-Engraving	$playername sux!
-Engraving	4, 8, 15, 16, 23, 42
 Engraving	<-- Go that way!
 Engraving	Dig here for a +5 pair of Speed Boots!